 Between the mysteries, I used my nonfiction skills to research the 1811-1812 New Madrid earthquakes and my fiction skills to write Thunder Beneath My Feet, a story of how a teenage girl allies with strangers to cope with the ongoing destruction.
 The Missouri State Teachers Association selected both this book and The Feedsack Dress for its Reading Circle Program.

-l’m also marketing a new mystery series in which a freelance crime reporter and her mother, a storyteller, endanger their lives to reveal the stories behind murders.
+I’m also marketing a revised manuscript of a mystery series in which a freelance crime reporter and her mother, a storyteller, endanger their lives to reveal the stories behind murders.